Tyche

 extensive enforcement powers.
 The reformers translated the Bible

 guide.
-This tactic for reform had certain edifying consequences
+This tactic for reform had edifying

 personification of God